-You can choose from several options: claim the rotation fully; alternate claiming rotations with your partner; each claim a percentage of the hours earned.
-However, the student's academic program must list your contribution in one of these ways.
+You can choose from several options: 1) claim the rotation fully; 2) alternate claiming rotations with your partner; 3) each of you claim a percentage of the hours earned.
+However the student’s academic program must be notified to list your contribution in one of these ways, prior to submission.

-10) If my practice receives financial support from a program, does that disqualify me from claiming the deduction?
+10) If my practice receives financial support from a program, does that disqualify me from claiming the credit?

 Only if you *personally* receive direct compensation from a program would you be disqualified.